godotengine/godot-docs/tutorials/export/exporting_for_android.rst

 Download and install the Android SDK.

-- You can install the Android SDK using `Android Studio Hedgehog (version 2023.1.1) or later <https://developer.android.com/studio/>`__.
+- You can install the Android SDK using `Android Studio Iguana (version 2023.2.1) or later <https://developer.android.com/studio/>`__.

   - Run it once to complete the SDK setup using these `instructions <https://developer.android.com/studio/intro/update#sdk-manager>`__.
   - Ensure that the `required packages <https://developer.android.com/studio/intro/update#required>`__ are installed as well.